dbarkan/drp-clusters/README.md

 The `drp_lengths.txt` file was created in step 2 above.

 This step should take a few seconds on the example input.
+Note that due to the small size of this dataset, the shorter singleton step won't find any such DRPs.

 ### 5. Create Visualization Sessions
 After the clusters have been created, an optional post-processing step can be run to align all DRPs in each cluster to their respective centroid.
 This step writes out the aligned PDB coordinates of each DRP for easy viewing in a visualization session.